xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

-[**<span style="color: red;">06/2024</span>**] I am organizing a [BMVC2024](https://bmvc2024.org/) workshop entitled “**DIFA: Deep Learning-based Image Fusion and Its Applications**” with Dr. Zhixiang Chen from the University of Sheffield, Dr. Shuyan Li from Queen's University Belfast, and Prof. Yiannis Demiris from Imperial College London.
-The workshop will be held in Glasgow, UK, on either the 27th or 28th of November 2024. **We are calling for papers**.
-Papers can be submitted via [OpenReview](https://openreview.net/group?id=bmva.org/BMVC/2024/Workshop/DIFA#tab-your-consoles).
-The **<span style="color: red;">paper submission deadline is 26 July 2024, 23:59 (UK time).</span>**.
-More details can be found on our [workshop website](https://difa2024.github.io/).

 [07/2024] One paper has been accepted by Transportmetrica B: Transport Dynamics.
-This is a collaborative paper with the Transport Systems & Logistics Lab at Imperial College London and TUM.
+This is a collaborative paper with the Transport Systems & Logistics Lab at Imperial College London and Technical University of Munich.

 [06/2024] One paper has been accepted by **IEEE Transactions on Intelligent Transportation Systems**.
 Congratulations to Zixian!
 This paper resulted from Zixian's MSc project at Imperial College London, where Prof. Demiris and I were his supervisors.